 It includes pieces of Stick / Stubble that are not defined as Objectionable Material i.e. being less than 3cm in length and 1cm in diameter.

 It excludes contaminants for which tolerances have been stated in the relevant Standards.

-- Chaff is defined as the protective material surrounding the mature seed prior to thrashing or harvesting. - Backbone is the material to which seeds are attached to the plant stem.
+• Chaff is defined as the protective material surrounding the mature seed prior to thrashing or harvesting.